HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

 ## Upgrading

 For CF212 and below upgrading to CF213 and beyond:
-- If the `wpsadmin` credentials has been changed for Core, the new password must be set as the new `configWizardPassword` as well.
-This is due to [persisted ConfigWizard Profile](../../deployment/manage/portal_admin_tools/cfg_wizard/configuration/persist_cw_profile.md)
+- If the primary admin credentials have been changed for Core, the new credentials must be set as the ConfigWizard credentials.
+The `configWizardUsername` and `configWizardPassword` needs to be set to the current primary credentials **once** followed by a Helm upgrade.
+Afrerwards, credentials can now be updated if needed, separately from core.
 -

 General Upgrade Recommendations:
 - Ensure that the current credentials are set properly in the Helm Values.
 See [Updating Credentials](#updating-credentials) to ensure that the credentials are properly set in the Helm before doign the upgrade.

 ## Configuring Credentials from Secrets